 July, 2024

-You can’t steer a project by looking in the rear-view mirror.
+These are useful, but they are lagging indicators.
+By the time they appear, the outcome is already fixed.
+You cannot steer a project by looking in the rear-view mirror.

 BIM Implementation: The percentage of design packages using coordinated models before IFC (leading) can predict a reduction in design conflicts detected during the construction phase (lagging).